viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-encryption-and-data-protection.md

 Personal Data Encryption (PDE) is a user-authenticated encryption mechanism designed to protect user's content.
 PDE uses Windows Hello for Business as its modern authentication scheme, with PIN or biometric authentication methods.
 The encryption keys used by PDE are securely stored within the Windows Hello container.
 When a user signs in with Windows Hello, the container is unlocked, making the keys available to decrypt the user's content.

-The initial release of PDE in Windows 11 22H2 introduced a set of public APIs that applications can adopt to safeguard content.
+The initial release of PDE in Windows 11, version 22H2, introduced a set of public APIs that applications can adopt to safeguard content.

 🆕 Starting in Windows 11, version 24H2, PDE is further enhanced with *PDE for known folders*, which extends protection to the Windows folders: Documents, Pictures, and Desktop.